 3. Creation – design or art based approaches

 - William Odom, Ron Wakkary, Ishac Bertran, Matthew Harkness, Garnet Hertz, Jeroen Hol, Henry Lin, Bram Naus, Perry Tan, and Pepijn Verburg.
 2018.
 Attending to slowness and temporality with Olly and Slow Game: A design inquiry into supporting longer-term relations with everyday computational objects.
 In Proceedings of the Conference on Human Factors in Computing Systems (CHI '18).
 ACM, New York, NY, USA, Paper 77, 13 pages.
 DOI: https://doi.org/10.1145/3173574.3173651

 Read the paper, discuss it with your peers during class activities, and then write a report of maximum 1600 words that reflects on and analyzes the paper.
 You should format your paper according to the publication format usually used in the journals or conferences that you and your supervisor would typically submit to.
 You must also use the citation/reference style used as a part of these submissions.
 For example, I usually submit to the ACM CHI Conference, so I would the ACM CHI Proceedings format and citation style found here.

-- What was the worldview and strategy of inquiry?
-(1%)
+- What was the worldview and strategy of inquiry (quant/qual; explore/confirm)?

-We will grade you on each of the above plus an additional 3% for one’s ability to write clearly and effectively.
+Justify your choices!
+We will grade you on each of the above plus one's ability to write clearly and effectively.